Living with Sleep Apnea – My Journey

 Diagnosis and Discovery

-This could not go on any longer, and these migraines were getting worse.
-I discovered stress seemed to make it worse.
-I remember a time when I was moving out of a rental.
-I got it professionally cleaned and went back to take a look.
-I collapsed in the bathroom and vomited in the toilet.
+I discovered that stress seemed to make it worse.
+There was a time when I was moving out of a rental.
+I wasn’t up for cleaning a four-bedroom house on my own, so I got it professionally cleaned.
+When I went back to take a look, I collapsed in the bathroom and vomited in the toilet.

-I went to my doctor and he sent me to a sleep specialist.
 I opted for the home-based study rather than sleeping in a hospital.

-When the results came back, it was shocking, I was having an apnea event every second, or 60 events every minute.
+When the results came back, it was shocking.
+I was having an apnea event every second, or 60 events every minute.

-The following shows you what is called the Apnea-Hypopnea Index, as you can see mine is double that of severe
+The following shows you what is called the Apnea-Hypopnea Index.
+As you can see, mine is double that of severe.

 • Mild: An AHI of at least five events per hour, but fewer than 15.